The Effects of Catnip on Your Cat

 Some cats, usually males, will become aggressive when you give them catnip, possibly because of catnip's connection to mating behaviour.
 If this is the case with your cat, then stop.

 You might consider an alternative like honey-suckle or valerian.
-Talk with your vet, he or she will be able to tell you if they think catnip is right for your pet or recommend other alternatives.
+Talk with your vet, who will be able to tell you if they think catnip is right for your pet or recommend other alternatives.